2sic/2sxc-docs/2sxc Docs Generator/api/dot-net/ToSic.Sxc/DataSources/CmsBlock.md

 <img src="./assets/module-providing-settings-to-sort.png" width="100%" class="full-width">

-As you can see, the _Default_ out of the **CmsBlock** is passed into the [ValueSort](xref:ToSic.Eav.DataSources.ValueSort) data source with the stream-name _Settings_ and is then used in a token to configure behaviour of the sort.
+As you can see, the _Default_ out of the **CmsBlock** is passed into the [ValueSort](xref:ToSic.Eav.DataSources.ValueSort) data source with the stream-name _Settings_ and is then used in a token to configure bbehavior of the sort.

 ## Manually Assigning a Module ID (2sxc 9.9)